-Perhaps the most important set of decisions to make early in the process concern an AI strategy for your staff.
+The most important set of decisions to make early in the process concern an Al strategy for your staff.

 Management can't tackle AI on their own, and they can't tackle it just with outside vendors and consultants.
-The largest determinant of your success in executing your overall AI strategy will be having buy-in from a knowledgeable and experienced team.
+Your success in executing your overall AI strategy will be determined by whether you can get buy-in from your knowledgeable and experienced publishing team.